What Is Peer Review?

-Peer review acts as a quality check on academic literature, defined as ‘a formal system whereby a piece of academic work is scrutinised by people who were not involved in its creation but are considered knowledgeable about the subject.’
-The peer review process ensures that all manuscripts submitted to journals meet certain standards, with most journals following similar steps.
+Peer review acts as a quality check on academic literature, defined as ‘a formal system whereby a piece of academic work is scrutinised by people who were not involved in its creation but are considered knowledgeable about the subject’ [BMJ, 2002; http://www.bmj.com/sites/default/files/attachments/resources/2011/07/wager.pdf.
+Accessed 17 May 2016].
+The peer review process ensures that all manuscripts submitted to journals meet certain standards, with most journals following similar steps [Taylor & Francis, 2016; http://authorservices.taylorandfrancis.com/what-to-expect-during-peer-review/.
+Accessed 17 May 2016]:

-During peer review, the editor will ask several academics and researchers to read and review the manuscript.
-These reviewers will be experts in the field concerned.
-In some cases, the editor may ask you to suggest some possible reviewers if your field is particularly niche or specialized.
-During peer review, reviewers will check that the paper meets the following criteria:
+The editor will ask several academics and researchers to read and review the manuscript.
+These reviewers will be experts in the field concerned (the editor may ask you to suggest some possible reviewers if your field is particularly niche/specialized), and will check that the paper meets the following criteria:

 Reviewers will also give more general feedback, offering authors advice on how to improve the manuscript or study methodology.
 They also advise the editor on whether the paper is ready to be published (‘Accept’), is promising but requires more work (‘Accept with Changes’), or is not suitable for or does not meet the standards of the journal (‘Reject’).

 Most papers will require at least a small amount of revision before journals are prepared to accept them for publication, giving you a chance to improve your manuscript with the reviewers’ advice in mind.
-Authors are responsible for making changes to the scientific content of their manuscripts, but there are services available from Charlesworth to help with issues like language, grammar, and journal formatting.
+Authors are responsible for making changes to the scientific content of their manuscripts, but there are services, such as our services available to help with issues like language, grammar, and journal formatting.

 Once your revised manuscript has been checked again by reviewers, the editor will make the final decision on the paper.